mwhittaker/papers/papers/gray1976granularity.md

 protocol is equivalent to the naive scheme of explicitly locking the leaves, but it does so without the locking overhead.

-The protocol can again be extended to *dyamic lock graphs* where the set of resources changes over time.
-For example, we can introduce *index interval locks* that lock an interval of the index.
+The protocol can again be extended to **dyamic lock graphs** where the set of resources changes over time.
+For example, we can introduce **index interval locks** that lock an interval of the index.
 To migrate a node between parents, we simply acquire X locks on the old and new location.

-**Degrees of Consistency Summary.**
+## Degrees of Consistency
 Ensuring serializability is expensive, and some applications can get away with weaker consistency models.
 In this paper, Grey et al. present three definitions of four degrees of consistency.